amoodie/example-module_sededu/README.md

 ## Activities and Worksheets

-Now that we have a working module, we need to write activites to complete alongside the module.
+Now that we have a working module, we need to write activities to complete alongside the module.
 For our simple module, it would be good to have a document describing some "theory" behind a sine function and an activity to explore the functionality our module offers.
+Some __incomplete example__ activities like this are [in the `docs` folder](https://github.com/amoodie/example-module_sededu/tree/master/docs).